Prerequisite: Sampling theorem – baseband sampling

-If the signal is a bandpass signal with bandwidth Fb (Bandwidth is simply the difference between the lowest and the highest frequency present in the signal).
+A signal is a bandpass signal if we can fit all its frequency content inside a bandwidth \(F_b\).
+Bandwidth is simply the difference between the lowest and the highest frequency present in the signal.

 Going back to the aliasing zone figure, if the signal of interest is in the zone other than zone 1, it is called a bandpass signal and the sampling operation is called “Intermediate Sampling” or “Harmonic Sampling” or “Under Sampling” or “Bandpass Sampling”.

 Note that zone 1 is a mirror image of zone 2 (with frequency reversal).
 Similarly zone 3 is a mirror image of zone 4 etc.., Also, any signal in zone 1 will be reflected in zone 2 with frequency reversal which inturn will be copied in zone 3 and so on.

 Lets say the signal of interest lies in zone 2.
 This will be copied in all the other zones.
 Zone 1 also contains the sampled signal with frequency reversal which can be correct by reversing the order of FFT in digital domain.

 No matter in which zone the signal of interest lies, zone 1 always contains the signal after sampling operation is performed.
 If the signal of interest lies in any of the even zones, zone 1 contains the sampled signal with frequency reversal.
 If the signal of interest lies in any of the odd zones, zone 1 contains the sampled signal without frequency reversal.

 Consider an AM signal centered at carrier frequency 1MHz, with two components offset by 10KHz – 0.99 MHz and 1.01 MHz.
 So the AM signal contains three frequency components at 0.99 MHz, 1 MHz and 1.01 MHz.